xnvme/xnvme/docs/contributing/ci/bench/index.rst

 * DHCP Server with mac-address based IP assignment
 * WireGuard Enabled

-See the `Netgate 1100 Manual`_ for details on how to configures this.
+See the :xref-fw-netgate-1100-manual:`Netgate 1100 Manual<>` for details on how to configures this.

 bench-intel
 -----------